altMITgcm/MITgcm/doc/contributing/contributing.rst

 5. Doing stuff!
 This usually comes in two flavors, fixing bugs or adding a feature.
 To do this you should:

     - edit the relevant file(s) and/or create new files.
-Refer to :ref:`subsec_code_style_guide` for details on expected documentation standards and code style requirements.
+Refer to :ref:`sec_code_style_guide` for details on expected documentation standards and code style requirements.
 Of course, changes should be thoroughly tested to ensure they compile and run successfully!
     - type ``git add <FILENAME1> <FILENAME2> ...`` to stage the file(s) ready for a commit command (note both existing and brand new files need to be added).
 “Stage” effectively means to notify Git of the the list of files you plan to “commit” for changes into the version tracking system.
 Note you can change other files and NOT have them sent to model developers; only staged files will be sent.
 You can repeat this ``git add`` command as many times as you like and it will continue to augment the list of files.  ``git diff`` and ``git status`` are useful commands to see what you have done so far.
     - use ``git commit`` to commit the files.
 This is the first step in bundling a collection of files together to be sent off to the MITgcm maintainers.
 When you enter this command, an editor window will pop up.
 On the top line, type a succinct (<70 character) summary of what these changes accomplished.
 Then, leave a blank line and type a longer description of why the action in this commit was appropriate.
 It is good practice to link with known issues using the syntax ``#ISSUE_NUMBER`` in either the summary line or detailed comment.
 Note that all the changes do not have to be handled in a single commit (i.e. you can git add some files, do a commit, than continue anew by adding different files, do another commit etc.); git commit does not submit anything to maintainers.
     - if you are fixing a more involved bug or adding a new feature, such that many changes are required, it is preferable to break your contribution into multiple commits (each documented separately) rather than submitting one massive commit; each commit should encompass a single conceptual change to the code base, regardless of how many files it touches.
 This will allow the MITgcm maintainers to more easily understand your proposed changes and will expedite the review process.